mainaroseline/H1N1-Vaccination-Rate-Analysis/README.md

 ## Recommendation
 Based on the results i'd recommend that further investigation should be done to understand why a high number of individuals did not get vaccinated and understand the underlying reasons behind a doctor's recommendation not having a significant impact when deciding to get vaccinated, this i mmainly because the difference between the vaccinated and unvaccinated for the respondents that got vaccinated was only slight.

+## For More Information
+Please review the full analysis in my Jupyter Notebook or presentation.

+Roseline Maina: mainaroselne@gmail.com

 ## Project Structure

+├── Data
+├── Images
+├── README.md
+├── Project.ipynb

+│